 My passion for designing and creating began over forty years ago.
 Other kids were playing Little League baseball, and I was busy in my basement workshop, using whatever tools and materials were at hand, learning how to take ideas and make them real.

 My furniture has been described as poetic, sculptural and exquisitely detailed.
-For me, it is a constant exploration and engagement with ideas and process, and a way to express the richness I see in the material and natural world every day.
+For me, they represent a constant exploration and engagement with ideas and process, and they are a way to express the richness I see in the material and natural world every day.